-Ongoing research projects in the lab
+Ongoing major research projects in the lab

 We are developing new statistical approaches to infer spatio-temporal trajectories of megafauna extirpations and initial human colonisation patterns in Sahul, Eurasia, and North America. (collaborators: Chadoeuf, Friedrich, McDowell, Timmerman, Ulm)

 We are examining the demographic and spatial patterns of human colonisation of Sahul (Australia, New Guinea & Tasmania) using state-of-the-art demographic and lattice network models. (collaborators: Bird, Clarkson, Friedrich, Jacobs, Llamas, Norman, Roberts, Ulm, Weyrich, Williams)